By: Patrick Hyland, Ph.D., Director of Research and Development

 “We need to conduct a pulse survey.”
 That’s the request we keep hearing from clients and prospects.
 In recent years, a number of organizations have started thinking about replacing or supplementing their annual employee survey with short quarterly, monthly, or even daily pulses.

 Based on our observations, this pressure to pulse is being driven by various factors.
 First, organizations are seeking new ways to lift engagement levels, and some think frequent surveying can help.
 Second, in today’s VUCA world, leaders are hungry for regular updates about emerging challenges, employee concerns, customer complaints, and evolving trends.
-Third, technological advances have made it easier to select research samples, administer online surveys, and generate real-time dashboards and reports.
+Third, technological advances have made it easier to select research samples, administer online surveys, and generate real-time dashboards as well as the data lake and reports.
 And finally, some HR decision makers—excited about the promise of Big Data—are intrigued by the possibility of adding pulse results into their data analytics campaigns.

 So is pulsing your employees a worthwhile endeavor?
 It certainly can be, depending on what you’re trying to learn.
 We’ve identified four types of pulses that can be highly effective.
 Evaluative pulses are designed to assess the impact of a specific organizational event or intervention such as a leadership training program or a communications campaign.
 Sense making pulses allow the workforce to share their feedback, observations, and input on complex issues such as product innovation or customer service.
 Lifecycle pulses track the employee experience over critical phases or transition periods like a new hire’s onboarding or a new manager’s first 90 days.
 And exploratory pulses use generative research questions to encourage leaders, managers, and employees to think in new ways and develop new insights.